LoveLow-Global/kpop-agenda-sentiment/README.md

 Comparison based on the results.
 TBD after checking the amount of data.

-The format that we use here could be similar to [This Research Paper](https://arxiv.org/abs/2308.04477).
-The topic is unrelated, but we can use Page 4 - Table II's format to show Category - Article.
-We can also use Page 7 - Figure 1's format to show the different reactions of each platform.

-Visualization: Charts and graphs to show results, may use Python or R instead as Step 1 & 2 will likely be in Python, and R provides great visualization packages.
+Visualization: Charts and graphs to show results, may use Python or R instead as Step 1&2 is likely to be in Python, and R provides great visualization packages.
 [Plots.jl](https://docs.juliaplots.org/stable/), [Plotly for Julia](https://plotly.com/julia/), [wordcloud for Julia](https://github.com/guo-yong-zhi/WordCloud.jl), [TimeSeries Plotting for Julia](https://juliastats.org/TimeSeries.jl/latest/plotting/)